 The top ranked school in the United States for Political Science & Government is University of California - Los Angeles.
-Soon after graduation, Political Science students usually make an average of $42,473 in the first five years of their career.
+University of California - Los Angeles Political Science & Government majors earn 13.7% more than the standard Political Science graduate.
 The setting in an important urban center is great for young people seeking out considerable opportunities for social networking, adventure, and exploration.

 Florida State University is a wonderful decision for students pursuing a Political Science & Government degree.
 This school has one of the largest student bodies in Florida.

-92.0% of first years return for their second year of school.Florida State University graduates are generally succeeding in the world as they are much less likely to go into default on their loans especially when compared to graduates of other schools.
-Get all of the crucial facts on Florida State by viewing their scorecard.
+Only 37.0% of college students graduate on time.
+Florida State is way ahead of the pack on that mark with 60.8% of students finishing on time.
+Florida State University graduates are generally succeeding in the world as they are much less likely to go into default on their loans especially when compared to graduates of other schools.
+Find every one of Florida State University's rankings to find out more.

 It's hard to beat University of California - Berkeley if you want to pursue Political Science & Government as a major.
 Students who graduate from the Political Science program earn an average of $45,161 in their early career salary, and $82,894 in their mid-career salary.
 The location in a major urban center is great for young people seeking ample possibilities for networking, adventure, and exploration.

-Around 87.0% of UC Berkeley applicants send their SAT scores, which average around 1,370.
+Around 78.0% of UC Berkeley applicants send their SAT scores, which average around 1,405.
 You might want to invest in an ACT prep course before taking the exam since the usual ACT score is 32.
-Interested in learning more about University of California - Berkeley's campus?
-Go on a virtual tour.
+Learn more to see how well UC Berkeley ranks in other categories.

-University of California - San Diego is among your top options if you want to study Political Science & Government.
-Political Science majors from University of California - San Diego earn a boost of about 17.3% above the average earnings of Political Science graduates.
-University of California - San Diego is among the largest schools in California.
+The University of Texas at Austin is among your best bets if you're planning on studying Political Science & Government.
+Political Science majors from The University of Texas at Austin receive an earnings boost of about 14.3% above the typical income of Political Science graduates.
+The University of Texas at Austin is among the largest schools in Texas.

-It's difficult to beat Arizona State University if you want to study Political Science & Government.
+It's difficult to beat Arizona State University - Tempe if you want to study Political Science & Government.
 Students who graduate from this program report average early career income of $39,954 and mid-career income of $85,243.
 Tempe, Arizona is the perfect location for college students who appreciate the fast-paced city life.